builder20th/testrepo/README.md

 2. Run `docker-compose up --build` to start the web and database containers.
 3. Open <http://localhost:5000> in your browser to view the app.

+## Search by Country

+On the main page you can filter the table by entering a country name in the search field.
+Leaving the field blank will display all countries.

 ## Development in VS Code

 1. Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.